godotengine/godot-docs/classes/class_sprite3d.rst

 Brief Description
 -----------------

-2D Sprite node in 3D world.
+2D sprite node in a 3D world.

 Properties
 ----------